FeLiNa22/Overwatch-Queue-Tool/README.md

     when the queue ends you will be sent an email :)

 ###### IMPORTANT
 *Make sure the window for overwatch is the top window (the one your tabbed onto)*

+###### Security
+*This application does not send any information outbound, all we require is your email address and this data stays on your computer in a "default.dat" file.
+We do not require any sign up, or for you to send any personalm information.
+This app gives you total control.
+Don't belive me - Check out the source code [here](htt)*